 [Total No. of measurement instances] x [No. of filter values for all measurements] (DL and UL) ≤ 100.

-e) The measurement name has the form DRB.AirIfDelayDl_Filter, Where filter is a combination of PLMN ID and QoS level and S-NSSAI.

-Where PLMN ID represents the PLMN ID, QoS representes the mapped 5QI or QCI level, and SNSSAI represents S-NSSAI.
+e) DRB.AirIfDelayDl or DRB.AirIfDelayDl_Filter, where Filter is a combination of PLMN and QOS and SNSSAI, where PLMN represents the PLMN ID, QOS representes the mapped 5QI or QCI value, and SNSSAI represents S-NSSAI.

 f) NRCellDU

 g) Valid for packet switched traffic